shakey0/TakeawayProject/README.md

 </p>

 One more thing I've included in this app is **Customer Favourites**.
-- The app keeps track of how many times each item is ordered and it uses this to add them to the top 5 dishes.
+- The app keeps track of how many times each item is ordered and it uses this to add items to the top 5 dishes.
-- (If you want to see the code for this, look at the 'get_most_popular_dishes' method in [menu.py](https://github.com/shakey0/TakeawayProject/blob/main/lib/menu.py#L15) .)
+- (If you want to see the code for this, look at the '[get_most_popular_dishes](https://github.com/shakey0/TakeawayProject/blob/main/lib/menu.py#L15-L31)' method in menu.py .)
 - Below is an example of this.
 (You can see that these dishes are in the previous example too.)

 <p align="center">